 The schedule

-A fresh format, introduced following the confirmation that the Saudi Arabian Grand Prix will not take place in April, will be introduced for Montreal and Austin.
-During those two weekends, there'll be three races across the weekend: the Opening Race, the Reverse Grid race and the Feature Race.
+A fresh format, introduced following the confirmation that the round over the Saudi Arabian Grand Prix weekend would not take place in April, will be introduced for Montréal and Austin.
+During those two weekends, there'll be three races across the weekend: the Opening Race, the Reverse Grid Race and the Feature Race.

-A 30-minute Qualifying session will determine the grid for each race, with the new Opening Race being decided by each driver’s second fastest lap time.
+A 30-minute Qualifying session determines the grid for each race, with the new Opening Race being decided by each driver's second fastest lap-time.

-Race one, now titled the Reverse Grid Race, will be set by reversing Qualifying's top eight drivers, with drivers in ninth to 18th starting where they qualified.
-Each driver's fastest lap will set the grid for the second race, the Feature Race, in a standard format.
+The Reverse Grid Race is set by reversing Qualifying's top eight drivers, with drivers in ninth to 18th starting where they qualified.
+Each driver's fastest lap will set the grid for the Feature Race, in a standard format.

 The points